ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss/choke_designer.rst

 - Switching between light and dark themes in the user interface.

-Using the Extension
+Using the extension
 --------------------

-1. Open the **Automation** tab in the Circuit interface.
+1. Open the **Automation** tab in the HFSS interface.
-2. Locate and click the **Choke Designer** icon under the Extension Manager.
+2. Locate and click the **Choke designer** icon under the Extension Manager.
 3. In the user interface:
-   - Adjust configuration parameters in the **Left Panel** using radio buttons for options such as number of windings and layer types.
+   - Adjust configuration parameters in the **Left panel** using radio buttons for options such as number of windings and layer types.
    - Modify detailed parameters for the core and windings in the **Right Panel** under respective tabs.
    - Use the buttons at the bottom to:
      - Save the current configuration as a `.json` file.